Try these 39 kids' games and quizzes on Google Home

 - What Fruit Are You? is for anyone who's ever wondered what you'd be if you were sweet produce.
 Say, "Hey, Google, play What Fruit Are You."

-- In Sound Pet, adopt a virtual pet you can interact with, feed and bathe through your Google Home device.
+- In Sound Pet, adopt a virtual pet you can interact with, feed and bathe through your Google Home ($99.00 at Dell Home) device.
 Say, "Hey, Google, play Sound Pet."

 - In This or That, Google Assistant will ask you to choose between two wacky hypothetical situations.
 Say, "Hey, Google, play This or That."